 Sleep apnea treatment

 There are many treatment options available depending on the severity of your obstructive sleep apnea.
 Your doctor may recommend lifestyle changes like quitting smoking, losing weight, and exercising regularly.
-If you are a UPMC Health Plan member, call your health coach for more information and ways to get started.
+If you are a UPMC Health Plan member, call your care manager for more information and ways to get started.
 If your obstructive sleep apnea is severe, your doctor may recommend other treatments like available therapies, oral devices, or surgery.

 Remember, not all snoring is obstructive sleep apnea.
 But if you’re losing sleep over any of the symptoms listed above, ask your doctor about testing for this condition.